plus500s/csmr-workflow/README.rst

 The following details how to deploy this application.

-NOTE!
-For first launch ,you should create at least 4 workflows and 1 idea

-Just run docker-compose -f path_to_local.yml up
+Just run "docker-compose -f local.yml up --build django"

-The test form is available at localhost:8000/taskone
+The site is available at localhost:8000

 Docker
 ^^^^^^
 Docker only for accessing django site, tests wont work in docker mode.

 See detailed `cookiecutter-django Docker documentation`_.

 .. _`cookiecutter-django Docker documentation`: http://cookiecutter-django.readthedocs.io/en/latest/deployment-with-docker.html